 Here’s what working with us looks like:

-The majority of disability applications are denied at the first stage — often because of missing information, incomplete evidence, or misunderstandings about SSA’s rules.
+The majority of disability applications are denied at the first stage — most often because of missing information, incomplete evidence, or misunderstandings about SSA’s rules.

 Every year, over 70% of disability applications are denied at the first stage — not because people don’t qualify, but because of missing information, incomplete medical evidence, or confusing SSA rules.